MehmetAygun/4D-PLS/README.md

 ```bash
 python evaluate_4dpanoptic.py --dataset=SemanticKITTI_dir --predictions=output_of_stitch_tracket_dir --data_cfg=semantic-kitti.yaml
 ```

+**Warning**: please check [this issue](https://github.com/MehmetAygun/4D-PLS/issues/17) to get the correct numbers for the evaluation.
+(You shouldn't predict any ignore labels)

 ### Citing
 If you find the code useful in your research, please consider citing: